- Research is on the cutting edge of high technology

 - Does UCSB, the College of Engineering and ECE have campus tours?

-- Campus Walking Tours
+- Presentations and Guided Campus Tours

 - What percent of EE Program students become involved in hands-on engineering design work?